StarRocks/starrocks/docs/sql-reference/sql-functions/Window_function.md

 ### ORDER BY clause

 The `Order By` clause is basically the same as the outer `Order By`.
 It defines the order of the input rows.
-If`Partition By` is specified, `Order By` defines the order within each Partition grouping.
-The only difference is that `Order By n` (n is a positive integer) in the `OVER` clause is equivalent to no operation, whereas the n in the outer `Order By` indicates sorting by the nth column.
+If `Partition By` is specified, `Order By` defines the order within each Partition grouping.
+The only difference is that `Order By n` (n is a positive integer) in the `OVER` clause is equivalent to no operation, whereas `n` in the outer `Order By` indicates sorting by the nth column.

 Example: